NobleNomadic/Kiwi/README.md

 # Kiwi
-Kiwi is a cybersecurity toolset containing simple Python tools for penetration testing on Linux.
+Kiwi is a cybersecurity toolset containing tools of all kind for penetration testing on Linux.
 **Please do not use these tools for illegal or unethical purposes.**

 ## Dependencies